creaturereport/game-integrity-analytics/README.md

         ELSE 'Standard Player'
     END AS integrity_flag
 FROM
-    dragonfire_server_metrics
+    `healthy-bonsai-231119.dragonfire_data.dragon_fire_Server194`
 WHERE
     account_creation_date >= DATE_SUB(CURRENT_DATE(), INTERVAL 30 DAY)
 ORDER BY
     resources_transferred_out DESC;
 ```
-Final analysis:
+**📊 Final Analysis & Business Impact:**

-The CASE Statement (The Auto-Labeler): Manually scrolling has been opted out by providing a master script that creates a brand-new column (integrity_flag) and automatically brands them as a 'High Probability Bot' or a 'Standard Player'.
+* **The Auto-Labeler (CASE Statement):** Manual scrolling is obsolete.
+This script automatically evaluates every player and creates a new integrity_flag column, instantly branding offenders as a 'High Probability Bot' so the security team can issue a targeted ban wave.

-The Date Filter (DATE_SUB): It restricts the data to only look at accounts created within the last 30 days, which is crucial for monitoring rapid server decay on a fresh server.
+* **The Fresh Server Filter (DATE_SUB):** By restricting the data to accounts created within the last 30 days, this model specifically monitors rapid server decay on vulnerable, newly launched servers to protect new-player retention.